damian-lis/portfolio-website/README.md

 #### 3.4.
 Description of createElements method (constructor)

-After assigning values to variables, the createElements method is called, which uses the createElementFn helper (the implementation here is scripts/helpers/createElementFn.js) to create only one simple element: this.canvas.
+After assigning values to variables, the createElements method is called, the implementation of which is shown below (scripts/objects/Particles.js):

-Below is an example of this method (scripts/objects/Particles.js):

 ```
   createElements() {